petitoa/Probability-and-Applied-Stats/README.md

 ## Overview

-This repository houses a collection of work related to the Probability and Applied statistics class and mini programming projects, completed as part of a university course.
+This repository houses a collection of work related to the Probability and Applied Statistics class and mini programming projects, completed as part of a university course.
 It includes Excel work, a formula sheet, a stats library, and several mini programming projects.

 ## Table of Contents
 - [Built With](#built-with)